auto auction lot

 At most car auctions open to the public, you can browse a large inventory of used cars and trucks at your own pace before the auction starts.
 Some people imagine that you see the car for the first time as it is being bid on.
 On the contrary, most auctions will even allow you to have a mechanic inspect a vehicle before the auction starts.

-Tips When Buying at a Car Auction Open to the Public (Online or Live)
+Our Tips When Buying at a Car Auction Open to the Public (Online or Live) for Beginners

 Tip #1 – Arrive at the car auction early so that you can view the inventory during the daylight at your own pace